gnames/gnverify-rs/README.md

 gnverify /path/to/names.tsv
 ```
 The app assumes that a file either contains a simple list of names, one per line,
-of a tab-separated list where the first column is an `id` associated with a
-name_string, and the second is the name-string itself.
+of a tab-separated list where the first field is the name-string itself.
 You can find examples
 of such files in the project's [test directory].

 It is also possible to feed data via STDIN: